Computer Science B.Sc.

 Computer science studies at a interdisciplinary technical university particularly accommodate this discipline's special character.
 There are wide variety of research fields in computer science at RWTH Aachen.
 However the program also ensures a high degree of interdisciplinary collaboration with the natural and engineering sciences and linguistics and communication studies.

 In order to learn the necessary communication with users, students begin an application subject in the second semester.
 This forms an important part of training at RWTH.
-Students can principally choose any subject outside of computer science, however students tend to choose one of the standard subjects: business administration, mathematics, electrical engineering, biology, mechanical engineering, medicine, philosophy, physics, and chemistry.
+Students can principally choose any subject outside of computer science, however students tend to choose one of the standard subjects: business administration, mathematics, electrical engineering, biology, mechanical engineering, medicine, philosophy, physics, and chemistry, psychology.

 Starting in the fourth semester the curriculum offers an elective module, which offers students their first opportunity for creating a focus.
 They can flexibly choose and combine individual modules from theoretical computer science, software and communication, data and information management, and applied computer science.
 These modules are often offered in English.